-Dr Google provides a minefield of pet care information.. so we’ve compiled a list of websites for you that we find extremely helpful:
+Dr Google provides a minefield of pet care information and alot of it can be outdated, inaccurate and dangerous.. so we’ve compiled a list of websites for you that we find extremely helpful:

 Companion animal care advice

 What your cat would want you to know!
 There’s a wealth of cat care advice from International Cat Care.

 The group your dog would want you to join! – Dog enrichment fun!

 The Association of Pet Behaviour Counsellors have a list of downloadable tips (for guardians of companion animals).

 Children and pet care

 Fantastic downloadable educational posters by Lili Chin which range from dog body language to walks with your dog.